chiro-hiro/thedivine/README.md

 ## Compile opcode

-I wrote my own assembler, you would try and get the same result:
+I wrote my assembler, you would try and get the same result:

 ```
 $ node ./assembler/index.js